The annual Open Enrollment period for 2025 will begin by November 1st, 2024.

 Q: When Can I Buy Health Insurance?

 A: Health insurance plans are available every year between November 1st and December 15th.
 Individual states often extend their deadlines beyond this.
-In addition, the federal government can choose to re-open the enrollment period under special circumstances, as they did with COVID-19 in 2021.
+In addition, the federal government can choose to extend or re-open the enrollment period under special circumstances.
+In 2024, the deadline was extended to December 16 due to a federal holiday.

 Q: What Should I Look for When Comparing Health Insurance Plans?